lkhrs/ublacklist-rules/readme.md

 https://raw.githubusercontent.com/lkhrs/ublacklist-rules/main/rules.txt
 ```

+## Todo

+- [ ] Script to combine subscribed list into `rules.txt` to reduce hassle when setting up a new browser

 ## Subscribed lists

 In addition to my own set of rules, I am subscribed to the following lists: